+- a) A detailed Waste Management Plan (WMP), prepared by an appropriately qualified waste management professional, shall accompany development applications for certain types of development/land uses, as detailed in Table 2.15.1 and for any other development that in the opinion of Council a WMP is required. - b) Plans submitted with a development application shall detail the following

+(as applicable):

-- a) A detailed Waste Management Plan (WMP) shall accompany development applications for certain types of development/land uses, as detailed in Table 2.15.1 and for any other development that in the opinion of Council a WMP is required. - b) Council may require a WMP for any other development, where in Council's opnion, such a development - Plans submitted with a development application shall detail the following (as applicable): - the size and location of waste and recycling storage areas; - ii) routes for occupants to access waste and recycling areas; - iii) collection point and/or access route for collection vehicles; - iv) ventilation of waste and recycling storage areas; - v) location of garbage chute and service rooms; - vi) bin and storage area washing facilities; and vii) occupants' disposal points for all waste streams.
+- the size and location of waste and recycling storage areas; - ii) routes for occupants to access waste and recycling areas; - iii) collection point and/or access route for collection vehicles; - iv) ventilation of waste and recycling storage areas; - v) location of garbage chute and service rooms; - vi) bin and storage area washing facilities; and - vii) occupants' disposal points for all waste streams.

-Note: Waste Management Plan forms are available on Council's web site at www.campbelltown.nsw.gov.au.
+Note: Waste Management Plan forms are available on Council's web site at www. campbelltown.nsw.gov.au.